NESCent/1000-datasets/data/cleaner_old_all_datasets/ReadMe_old_all_datasets_v2.txt

 MONTH_wos_citingPaper_colxn
 DAY_wos_citingPaper_colxn
 YEAR_wos_citingPaper_colxn
+Added 'article data' column, coded as follows:
+	1 = identifier available for reference (1151 items);
+	2 = no identifier, but reference complete (29 items);
+	0 = incomplete reference (63 items).

 see 'CHANGES BY DATASET' (datasets listed in order visited) for changes/notes specific to a dataset

+SEARCH FOR PUBLICATIONS ASSOCIATED WITH SUBMISSION OF A DATASET:
+To match publications to datasets via GS searches, GS search phrase that included the accession number was first searched.
+If there were more than 10 references, either the first author of the dataset was added to the search in an author search, or a keyword from the title of the dataset, or the species name (either genus species or just the specific name to account for truncation of genera names).
+In some cases, where there were many results, a combination of these was performed and/or the results were truncated to include only 2000-present.
+In cases where data was also filed elsewhere (e.g., StemBank), the StemBank accession number and 'Stembank' were also searched, with possible additions of extra query terms as described above.
+No more than 15 minutes was devoted to searching for any given dataset.

+If a publication indicated that the named dataset searched for was deposited or submitted or similar to a data repository, that publication was identified as the 'article reference' for the dataset.

 FINALIZING DRAFT DATASET